-Local Bond Initiatives:

-For All Seasons has successfully secured \$300,000 in the 2022 Capital Bond program, spearheaded by Maryland Delegate Jefferson L. Ghrist, as well as a \$100,000 Capital Bond Grant in 2024 spearheaded by Senator Johnny F. Mautz.
+Local Bond Initiatives: We have successfully secured \$300,000 in the 2022 Capital Bond program, spearheaded by Maryland Delegate Jefferson L. Ghrist, as well as a \$100,000 Capital Bond Grant in 2024 spearheaded by Senator Johnny F. Mautz.

 Local/County Sources